 To help students locate and keep track of similar kinds of stories, I created topic-oriented bookmarks.
 Copied to both sides of colorful card-stock and cut apart, I provide over 2 dozen different bookmarks to students, and they’re a big hit.
 Some students used the same topical bookmark over and over, as means to track books read, crossing off titles as they read them.
 Other students used them as a search tool, choosing a new one each time they visit to try a new book topic.

-While reading the comments on the blogs mentioned above, Mike F submitted this comment that I think would be a cool idea for older students:
+While reading the comments on the blogs mentioned above, I thought Mike F’s comment would be a cool idea for older students:

 I love an alternative model from Jim Mahoney in his awesome book, Power and Portfolios.
 He does “literary letters” where students write more deeply about what they are reading and thinking, and exchange letters with classmates about once a week.
 I would definitely revisit the literary letter instead of falling back on reading logs.